Special Circumstance/Professional Judgement: Appeal Guidelines

-The Special Circumstance form is provided to allow a student to request professional judgment related to special circumstances that may qualify for an adjustment to the Expected Family Contribution (EFC) or Cost of Attendance (COA).
+The Special Circumstance Appeal allows a student to request a professional judgment related to special circumstances that may qualify for an adjustment to the Expected Family Contribution (EFC) or Cost of Attendance (COA).

 A Special Circumstance Appeal may be used when a family’s financial status has changed since filing the FAFSA or you have an expense that was not considered as part of the FAFSA.
 Contact us to determine whether your special circumstance may have an impact on the type or amount of financial aid that is available.